Qualification: BA (Hons)

 This module builds upon the work undertaken at Level 4 and further develops the skill base of the creative practitioner in acting, singing, dance, music, movement and voice, in relation to both self and others.

-The Ensemble and the Audience offers the student opportunity to integrate principles and skills encountered from across the programme.
-Building on the work of The Actor and the Ensemble at Level 4, the student will deepen their relationship to collaboration, artistic autonomy and self-made work by exploring techniques of and taking stimulus from theatre for young audiences in Teaching Block 1 and theatre as change making in Teaching Block 2 to create ensemble based, self-generated work.
+The Ensemble and the Audience offer the student the opportunity to integrate principles and skills encountered from across the programme.
+Building on the work of The Actor and the Ensemble at Level 4, the student will deepen their relationship to collaboration, artistic autonomy and self-made work by exploring techniques of and taking stimulus from theatre for young audiences in Teaching Block 1 and theatre as change-making in Teaching Block 2 to create ensemble based, self-generated work.

 Work is developed via critical reflection of existing practitioners and companies, examining practice through the lens of both creator and audience.
 The work in progress is shared with peers in a safe and enabling practical performance setting.